richardjmarini/Impetus/README.md

 ```

 ###Node

 impetus.Node is a multi-processing management daemon that tracks active Streams and spawns Worker processes that are responsible for executing Jobs within the Stream they are assigned to process.
-The frequency at which the management daemon spawns new Worker processes is configurable property of the Stream which can be set by the "Client" when creating the "Stream".
-The number of Worker processes that can be spwaned per Stream is a configurable property of the Node called "mpps" (maximum processes per stream) and can be set during startup via DFS (the Dynamic Frequency Scaler).
-When a Stream goes idle, a configurable timeout propertiy of the Stream, Node will stop tracking the Stream.
+The frequency at which the management daemon spawns new Worker processes is configurable property that can be set within the meta-data properties of the stream by the "Client" when creating the Stream.
+The number of Worker processes that can be spwaned per Stream is a configurable property of the Node called "mpps" (maximum processes per stream) and can be set by command line options (or by DFS) when the Node starts up.
+When a Stream goes idle, a configurable timeout propertiy of the Stream via the streams meta-data properties, Node will stop tracking the Stream.
+Nodes can be started up manually via the command line (for by DFS) to track streams with certain meta-data properties.

 ```
 Usage: impetusnode.py start|stop|restart|foreground